starsoi/trazer/README.md

 Next, store the string into a `.json` file and open it using the trace tool `chrome://tracing` in Chrome.

-### Merge Event Chains
+### Match Event Chains

-Different related events in an event chain can be merged and represented as a merged event in the higher hierarchical level.
+Different related events in a trace can be merged and represented as an event chain at a higher hierarchical level.

 An event chain is described using an event pattern.
 Special symbols in the notation: